RosenZhang/DB-Bookstore-Project/README.md

 $ source [project location]/project.sql
 ```
 3. Django load project and create superuser
+Superuser is the store manager, and you can only use superuser to explore our store manager sites after logging in.
 ```shell
 # cd to corresponding project folder
 # run following command to makemigrations, mostly for authentication purposes